yukimi-inu/airfine/README.md

 cat document.txt | airfine transform --context "You are a professional editor.
 Improve this text." > improved_document.txt
 ```

-The CLI automatically detects when content is being piped in, so you don't need to use the `--stdin` flag explicitly in most cases.
+The CLI automatically reads from stdin when no `--prompt` option is provided, making it ideal for use in pipelines.

 ### Script Integration